Read the BLOG Elevated Simplicity JOURNAL Curated Home SHOP

 Tucking in eucalyptus for flower arrangement

-STEP 4: Finally, I added a few smaller sprigs of eucalyptus in where there were empty spots in the arrangement.
+STEP 4: Finally, I added a few smaller sprigs of eucalyptus where there were empty spots in the arrangement.

 When you think you're done arranging your flowers, look at the centerpiece from all angles making sure that everything is in place regardless of where you are viewing it.
-Do a little extra fluffing or move your flowers to fill in empty gaps and ensure that your guests have something pretty to look wherever they may sit if you are using it for a centerpiece.
+Do a little extra fluffing or move flowers to fill in empty gaps and ensure your guests have something pretty to look at wherever they may sit if you are using it for a centerpiece.

 Arrangement of peonies, hydrangea, and eucalyptus

-It always takes me a little while to finally get the arrangement to look how I want it to, so don't get discouraged if what you put together doesn't immediately look the way you envision.
 I think I tore this one completely apart three times before I got it to come together, which is probably one of the reasons why I enjoy working with artificial flowers so much!

 The more you practice arranging flowers the better you will get and the faster they will come together.
 It feels very rewarding to be able to craft something like this each season (or every few weeks!) for an entryway table or centerpiece.